gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/plugin-options.md

 ### searchAndReplace[].search

 The regex rule used to search a terme.
+Using a 'regular expression literal' is recommended over a simple regex string.

 **Field type**: `String`